KidPudel/web-starter-kit/css/properties.md

 - `font-weight`: sets the weight (boldness) of the text.
 - `line-height`: sets the height of each line of text.
 - `text-align`: sets the horizontal alignment of text within an element.
-- `display`: specifies how an element should be displayed (e.g. block, inline, inline-block).
 - `width` and `height`: sets the width and height of an element.
 - `margin` and `padding`: controls the spacing around an element.
 - `border`: sets the border around an element.